 It’s funny when I think about it, I was weak at the low level.
 When I was in university, my graduation project was about web and mobile app development.
 Even then, some of my classmates were working on Linux-based network traffic control, and some of my seniors even created a simple OS.
 But at the time, I didn’t even understand what it was, even when it was explained to me.
 I didn’t know anything about Linux other than the most basic commands, and I managed to keep up with the CS classes at university, but I wasn’t at a level where I could brag about it.
 I got a job as a server developer at my first company after graduation, but I was just an application developer.
 I knew very little about the abstractions underlying the code I was writing.
 It was just a black box.
 I was aware that I could simply specify an IP address and port number in my code to connect to a remote location, and underneath that, I had a superficial understanding that I was sending and receiving packets in some way over the TCP/IP protocol as I had learned in class.
 I had no experience with actually peeking at packets or utilizing the commands involved, and in fact, I didn’t have enough knowledge to do so.

-As a result, much of my knowledge of these areas of the OS and infrastructure has been gained from scratch.
-For example, I learned about the existence of inodes by googling them, frustrated by the error log “No space left on device” when I had plenty of storage capacity.
-When I had a problem, I’d google the error message, look at the answers from the stackoverflow, and try to get a vague idea of what was actually going on at the infrastructure level.
-If I didn’t understand something, I’d dig deeper, and if I still didn’t understand something, I’d leave it as a black box.
+As a result, I picked up much of my knowledge about the OS and infrastructure the hard way, by banging my head against real problems in the field.
+For example, I learned what an inode was after frantically googling the error message “No space left on device” even though there was still plenty of storage left.
+When I ran into a problem, I’d google the error message, read answers on Stack Overflow, and try to form a rough picture of what was actually happening at the infrastructure level.
+If I still didn’t understand something, I’d dig deeper, and if I still couldn’t make sense of it after that, I’d leave it as a black box again.

-So whenever I moved out of the realm of web development to develop monitoring services for SK C&C, or to my current position as a Kubernetes Service developer for NAVER CLOUD, my honest feelings were 80 percent of excitement and 20 percent of worry.
-Each time, I was challenging myself to work at a lower level, so along with the excitement of gaining new experiences, I was also worried about whether I could do this job well and whether my current capabilities were insufficient.
-I also thought that since I had somehow adapted and found answers in the past, what would happen if I tried harder this time.
+So whenever I moved out of the realm of web development, first to build monitoring services at SK C&C and then to my current role working on Kubernetes Service at NAVER CLOUD, my honest feeling was always about 80 percent excitement and 20 percent worry.
+Each time I was pushing myself toward lower-level work, so along with the excitement of gaining new experiences, I also worried about whether I could do the job well and whether my abilities might fall short.
+At the same time, I figured that since I had managed to adapt and find answers before, I’d probably find my way again if I kept grinding this time too.

 Looking back on it now, about 8 months after joining, I feel that this challenge has reestablished the slope of my learning/growth curve, which has been a bit sluggish, and I’m hopeful that my experience in infrastructure as well as web and application development, which I’ve had some experience with, will be a good asset in the future as a senior engineer.